 For most of us, this will be our daily driver, and no matter what sort of scenario we find ourselves surviving in our team, or group, will probably not be so large that we employ multiple vehicles as part of a convoy.

 Right or wrong, most preppers will be getting work done in a single-vehicle with a capable friend, or a few such capable friends along for the ride.

-This entry in our continuing series on team tactics brings us back to vehicular operations as part of a team, and this time we will be digging in deeply to the subject of single vehicle operations, emphasizing what you and your teammates should do when responding to a threat.
+This entry in our continuing series on team tactics brings us back to vehicular operations as part of a team, and this time we will be digging in deeper into the subject of single-vehicle operations, emphasizing what you and your teammates should do when responding to a threat.

 You can read the rest of the articles in this series here: